kl3mousse/seafighter/README.md

 - compileForNeoSD.bat will create a rom in NEO format in order to load it into a NeoSD card

 # latest updates
+- added SRC folder for programs
+- removed all files related to NeoGeo CD.
+Focusing on AES/MVS only.
 - added "gfx" folder to store all bitmaps separately
 - MAME with NeoGeo Unibios added to be able to test
 - moved NeoDev as a library